 - Serve as the national clearinghouse of tools, best practices, and other information on falls and falls prevention.

-The initiative includes a coalition of more than 70 national organizations charged with working toward the progress of one or more of the strategies in the National Action Plan.
+The National Falls Prevention Resource Center leads the Falls Free® Initiative, a national effort to address the growing public health issue of falls, fall-related injuries and deaths.
+The initiative includes a coalition of over 70 national organizations charged with working toward the progress of one or more of the strategies in the National Action Plan.
 Members are engaged in disseminating proven falls prevention programs, advocating for funding, and educating older adults about how they can reduce their risk of falling.
 The initiative also includes a 43-member State Coalition on Falls Prevention Workgroup charged with collaboratively promoting effective strategies to address falls.

 Every September on the first day of fall, the Falls Free® Initiative promotes National Falls Prevention Awareness Day.
 States are encouraged to host and promote falls prevention awareness and screening activities to draw attention to the problem and offer older adults practical solutions.
 Forty-eight states and DC participated in the 2014 event.